Qualifications and Areas of Practice

 - Infidelity (hookups, long term affairs, cheating with sex workers)

-- Out of Control Sexual Behavior (compulsive porn use, addictive use of sex workers)
+- Out of Control Sexual Behavior with porn, sex workers or strangers

 - LGBTQ individuals exploring gender identity and sexual orientation